What to Expect

 Opera has a sub-genre form called "Operetta," Italian for "little opera," which typically feature comedic plots and some spoken dialogue.
 The form of Operetta is very similar to American Musical theater.

 What is the difference between opera and musical theater?

 America Musical theater has its roots in Opera.

 Opera is based on the traditions of Greek Theater which combined the communicative powers of text with the the communicative powers of music.

+In theater, the actors speak lines of dialogue with other characters, or lines of monologue by themselves.
 Opera unites the rhythm of speech with the rhythm of music.
 The emotional, evocative, and expressive qualities of each are united in order to achieve a more powerful experience than spoken word or music could achieve alone.

 Most performances at Cleveland Opera Theater are family friendly.
 Depending on the ages and tastes of your child(ren), they might appreciate certain productions more than others.
 We also feature programing geared specifically for children.
 When in doubt, please feel free to email Cleveland Opera Theater's Director of Education and Engagement for more information about the event!